 - a description of the information you want

 EIR requests can also be made verbally.
 We’re happy to provide help and advice to enable you to make a request - please contact us by emailing email@example.com or calling 01636 650 000.

 - acknowledge receipt of your request within three working days of receiving it

 - give you a date by which you will receive a full response to your request

-- inform you as soon as possible if we are unable to provide a full response to your request by the date given in the acknowledgement, we will also provide a date by which you will get a full response.
+- inform you as soon as possible if we’re unable to provide a full response to your request by the date given in the acknowledgement, we will also provide a date by which you will get a full response

-On vary rare occasions we may decide that some or all the information you have asked for is covered by one or more of the exemptions in the legislation.
-If this is the case we will explain the exemption, give the reason why we think the exemption applies and, in the case of a qualified exemption, the factors considered for the public interest test.
+On rare occasions some or all the information you have asked for may be covered by the exemptions in the legislation.
+In these cases we’ll explain the exemption, give the reason why we think the exemption applies and, in the case of a qualified exemption, the factors considered for the public interest test.